Excel user-defined functions (UDF)

 Microsoft limits the minimal interval between updates to 2 seconds.
 There is a way to change this minimum value but Microsoft doesn't recommend doing this.

-You can create asynchronous user-defined functions in Excel versions starting from 2010.
+You can create asynchronous user-defined functions in Excel 2010 and above.

 An asynchronous UDF consists of two parts.
 One of them, which works synchronously, is quite a typical UDF.
 Excel calls it when you specify the UDF name in an Excel formula.
 Typically, it performs the following functions: